-This question should be broken down into several smaller questions, as “best” can mean different characteristics (is it the heat? is it the quality?).
+Really, as “best” can mean lots of different things to different people it is best to break the question down into different benefits for a customer.
+(Is it the heat?
+Is it the quality of the product?
+Is it the service?).
 So we are going to review the following aspects of an overall heating solution: Quality of Construction; Breadth of Range; Effectiveness of the Heat; Experience and Knowledge of the Producer; Service.
-All these point to the reason we chose our particular Infrared heating supplier.

 Quality of Construction